maliput/maliput_documentation/docs/developer_guidelines.rst

     add_library(maliput::foo ALIAS foo)

 * Use ``_`` instead of ``-`` in compound names.
-* Include in the  the binary name the project name:
+* Include in the binary name the project name:

 .. code-block:: cmake
     :linenos: